Traction control light won’t turn off — causes and fixes

 If you lose traction, it is stable to keep driving with the traction control light.
 However, moving with the traction control system light on can increase the potential of losing control of your vehicle.

 The traction control light will illuminate when you lose traction.
 This happens when it is safe to drive, which means your traction control system engages.
 If you go without enabling the traction control, your vehicle will be susceptible to sliding and spinning around the road.
 If the traction control system is damaged, your car may not handle slick roads as it should.
+Things are similar for the question “why is the ABS light on“, only this time you won’t be dealing with the system that assists you while braking, but while driving at potentially high speeds.

 The traction control system controls the stability and traction of your car.
 If the light keeps illuminating, the best thing to do is to visit an auto repair shop.
 If necessary, there should be a replacement of the traction control system and an entire system inspection.